bstubert/tdd-training-add-ons/starter-kits/google-test/README.md

     $ cmake -S tests -B build-tests -G Ninja -DCMAKE_CXX_COMPILER=/usr/bin/g++ -DCMAKE_C_COMPILER=/usr/bin/gcc
     $ cmake --build build-tests

-Depending on our build environment, we must adapt the generator, the C++ compiler and the C compiler.
+Depending on the build environment, we must adapt the generator, the C++ compiler and the C compiler.

 We can run all the tests with `ctest` from the Linux prompt.